-The machine in question today (there are others, too) is called the ExpressVote.
-Designed primarily for voters with disabilities who cannot use a pen, BMDs allow voters to use a touchscreen to indicate their votes and then print a marked paper ballot.
+The machine in question today is called the ExpressVote.
+Designed primarily for voters who cannot use a pen, BMDs require voters to use a touchscreen to indicate their votes.
+The computer then prints a marked paper ballot.
 Increasingly, BMDs are being promoted to voters without disabilities, particularly early voters.

 Bad BMDs, like the ExpressVote, print ballots that look like large cash-register receipts.
 On these ballots, votes are recorded as barcodes.
-This prevents voters from verifying their votes were printed correctly.
-It violates voters’ privacy when a polling place has only one or two voters with disabilities.
+This prevents voters from verifying that their votes were printed correctly.
+In addition, these machines violate voters’ privacy when a polling place has only one or two voters with disabilities.
 (More about barcoding BMDs here.)

-You might ask (most people do) why anyone would build such a feature into a machine.
+You might ask (as most people do) why anyone would build such a feature into a machine.